-- 4. Consistent with subsection 17(2) of the Rule, the AFMA CEO has determined that the Committee is to review and provide independent advice on the appropriateness of AFMA's: - financial reporting; - performance reporting; - systems of risk oversight and management; and - systems of internal control for the entity.
+- 4. Consistent with subsection 17(2) of the Rule, the AFMA CEO has determined that the Committee is to review and provide independent advice on the appropriateness of AFMA's: - financial reporting - performance reporting - systems of risk oversight and management, and - systems of internal control for the entity. - 5.
+Consistent with the Australian Government's Information security manual, the Committee is also to consider reports by AFMA's Chief Information Security Officer on AFMA's cyber security matters.

-Financial Reporting
+Financial reporting

-- 5. The Committee will review and provide advice on the annual audited financial statements and related financial information, and the processes and systems for preparing financial reporting information. - 6.
-The Committee will provide a statement to the CEO detailing: - whether in the Committee's view, the financial management and reporting complies with legislative and policy requirements; and - in respect of the appropriateness of AFMA's financial reporting as a whole, and any specific areas of concern or suggestions for improvement.
+- 6. The Committee will review and provide advice on the annual audited financial statements and related financial information, and the processes and systems for preparing financial reporting information. - 7.
+The Committee will provide a statement to the CEO detailing: - whether in the Committee's view, the financial management and reporting complies with legislative and policy requirements; and

+• in respect of the appropriateness of AFMA's financial reporting as a whole, and any specific areas of concern or suggestions for improvement.